Skip to content

 The “Hotel” Part

-The second and third floors each have about five rooms, plus a shared bathroom holding a toilet, sink, and shower stall.
+The second and third floors have about five rooms, plus a shared bathroom with a toilet, sink, and shower stall.
 The building hasn’t taken in overnight guests since the early 1970s.
 When the pandemic hit in 2019, the hotel renovations began, and now the upper floors are fully transformed into functioning office space.

 Keep Making History